Pipeline YAML Reference#

 are linked via DNS records.
 The container with name db

-is registered with a
+is registered with the

 hostname db